With a no-asset chapter 7 bankruptcy, the debtor will not lose any of their property.

 A good bankruptcy attorney will give you some type of workbook to help you remember your assets.Take your time when filing this workbook out.
 Forgetting to list an asset can cause you to lose that asset.
 Once you have listed all of your assets, your bankruptcy attorney will look at exemptions to determine if your assets are exempt.

 Exempt assets are protected from your creditors which, in turn, means you get to keep them.
-Nonexempt assets can be sold by your bankruptcy trustee to pay your creditors.
+In contrast, nonexempt assets can be sold by your bankruptcy trustee to pay your creditors.
 What type of exemptions you qualify for are determined by state law.
 There are some unusual and very specific rules to determine which state law you have to use to determine exemptions and I am not going to bore you with such a miniscule and technical area of the law today.

 Bottom line: If you have moved from one state to another state in the last two years, you need to speak to an experienced bankruptcy attorney where you live to determine which state’s law you need to look at when determining your exemptions.
 Since exemptions vary from state to state, some states have very generous exemptions and some states are stricter about which of your assets are protected from creditors.